flyingfisch/flyingfisch.github.io-src/_posts/2020-01-14-open-id-auth0-redirecting-to-logout-page-directly-after-logging-in.md

     authorization method on an existing MVC website to use Auth0, an OpenID provider.
 During the process of converting the website's login and logout routines I ran into an issue where no matter what the website would redirect to the logout page immediately after hitting the login route.
 After much trial and error I finally pinpointed the problem.
+published: true
 ---

 Over the past couple days I have been converting the authentication and authorization method on an existing MVC website to use [Auth0](https://auth0.com/), an [OpenID](https://openid.net/) provider.
 During the process of converting the website's login and logout routines I ran into an issue where no matter what the website would redirect to the logout page immediately after hitting the login route.
 After much trial and error I finally pinpointed the problem.